 The insurance aspect – Goods in transit insurance explained

 When you transport goods by rail, road, air, or sea, there is always a danger of damage to the goods, theft, and so on.
 This is why it is imperative to have a ‘goods in transit’ insurance policy in force whenever you transport goods.

-Now that you have learnt that there are both advantages and disadvantages of roadways and railways mode of transportation and both are the safest mode of transport in India, you can choose wisely.
-However, you need to know that GST is levied on transport of goods in India.
+Now that you have learned that there are both advantages and disadvantages of roadways and railways mode of transportation and both are the safest mode of transport in India, you can choose wisely.
+However, you need to know that GST is levied on the transport of goods in India.

 When you compare rail vs road transport in India, statistics point out that road transport is preferable by businesses for obvious reasons.
 In case the shipment is for longer distances, rail goods transport is always preferred over road transport.
 Hence, you have healthy competition in the transport sector.